 The revenue of Woolworth’s groups stands at A$59.98 billion as of the year 2019.

-The divisions of Woolworth are Supermarkets, Liquor, General merchandise, Finance, and Hotels & Gambling.
+The divisions of Woolworth are Supermarkets, Liquor, General merchandise, Finance, Hotels & Gambling.

 Founded in 1924, Woolworths, along with Coles, forms a near-duopoly of Australian supermarkets, accounting for about 80% of the Australian market.

-Woolworths specialises in groceries (vegetables, fruit, meat, packaged foods, etc.), but also sells magazines, DVDs, health and beauty products, household products, pet and baby supplies, and stationery.
+Woolworths specializes in groceries (vegetables, fruit, meat, packaged foods, etc.), but also sells magazines, DVDs, health and beauty products, household products, pet and baby supplies, and stationery.

 As of August 2019, there were 981 Woolworths supermarkets and 43 Woolworths Metro convenience stores.